 Continuances of discovery deadlines without Court consent shall be permitted as long as 1) all the parties agree and 2) the extension does not interfere with the dispositive motion date and the Trial date.
 Motions for continuances in civil cases must be made in writing even if both parties agree.
 The matter may be set for hearing by contacting the Staff Attorney.

 Discovery is set out in the case management order.
 Discovery disputes should not linger.
 Attorneys are to make all reasonable efforts to settle discovery disputes amongst the parties.
 Prior to any party filing any Discovery Motion, the parties shall contact Judge Wagner’s Staff Attorney to set an Attorney Conference either via telephone, video, or in-person with the Court as soon as possible.

-The Court will attempt to handle all Pretrials.
+The Court will attempt to handle all Pretrials and preferable in person.
+Video conferencing is available.
 The Judge will use Telephone or Video Conference at the Court's discretion.
 A Pretrial may be set in-person at the request of the parties.
 All attorneys should be prepared to discuss deadlines, motions, settlement to help facilitate the resolve of a case, and readiness for trial.
 All attorneys should be prepared to discuss deadlines, motions, settlement to help facilitate the resolve of a case, and readiness for trial.
-Clients or individuals with full settlement authority are required to be present at the final Pretrial.
+Clients or individuals with full settlement authority are required to be either present at the final Pretrial or available by phone or video.
 Attorneys for all parties shall converse prior to the Pretrial regarding the case status.

 In accordance with Civ.R.
 6, the Court orders that any Motion in Limine is to be filed at least 28 days before Trial.
 Any Brief in Opposition is due 14 days thereafter.
 No Reply shall be permitted.